 Does the finding involve potential non-compliance with regulatory requirements for protection of the reactor pressure vessel against fracture (e.g., pressure-temperature limits or pressurized thermal shock issues)?

 a.
 If YES ➛ Stop.
-Go to and consult the appropriate technical branch in NRR (NRR/).
+Go to IMC 0609, Appendix M and consult the appropriate technical branch in NRR (NRR/DNRL/NVIB).

 b.
 If NO, screen as Green.